-At the beginning of June, H&M got caught again in the crossfire when it infuriated Chinese customers after officials announced that they had banned several of the brand’s products over safety concerns.
+At the beginning of June, H&M got embroiled in another controversy when it infuriated Chinese customers after officials announced that they had banned several of the brand’s products over safety concerns.

 A notice published on the website of China’s General Administration of Customs announced that authorities would take measures against H&M for manufacturing low-quality, hazardous products that fall below China’s quality and safety standards, according to The Indian Express.

 As stated in the notice, nine batches of H&M cotton dresses for girls were found to contain harmful color additives and other chemicals that might be hazardous if ingested or absorbed through the skin.

 The Western media alleges that Beijing is singling out global fashion brands that made statements on forced labor in Xinjiang.
 And while some actions might appear retaliatory, China isn’t the only country to accuse the Swedish retailer of producing low-quality garments, despite its sustainability pledge.

 For instance, in 2019, the US Consumer Product Safety Commission (CPSC) announced that H&M would recall two sets of children’s pajamas because they violated the Federal Flammability Standard.
 And in 2014, CPSC reported that the Swedish retailer recalled girls’ leggings due to choking hazards.

 In an increasingly polarized world, it is easy to forget that the Swedish retailer faced serious challenges in China even before these threats over its Xinjiang boycott.

 On the heels of a retail revolution, fast-fashion retailers now face a new reality in China that pushes against excessive consumerism.